 The general surgery residency of the Department of Surgery of the Emory University School of Medicine is a five-year training program accredited by the ACGME and approved by the Surgery Residency Review Committee for nine categorical positions and five non-designated preliminary positions.
 Residents from the integrated plastic surgery, cardiothoracic surgery, and oral and maxillofacial surgery residencies also rotate with our program, as well as residents matched in Emory's urology program that require surgical training.

-Residents rotate through seven unique hospitals, allowing for diversity, breadth, and depth of training: Emory University Hospital, an adult, tertiary care facility; Emory University Hospital Midtown, an open staff hospital with both full-time and volunteer faculty; Grady Memorial Hospital, the Atlanta-area public hospital containing a Level I Trauma Center and American Burn Association-verified Burn Unit; the Atlanta VA Medical Center, a major affiliate of Emory School of Medicine staffed by Emory physicians; Children's Healthcare of Atlanta at Egleston, one of the largest pediatric multispecialty group practices in the country; Emory St. Joseph's Hospital in northeast Atlanta, noted for neurologic, vascular, gastrointestinal, respiratory, orthopaedic, and cancer care, among other specialties; and Piedmont Hospital, a private facility that has been serving Atlanta for over 100 years.
+Residents rotate through seven unique hospitals, allowing for diversity, breadth, and depth of training: Emory University Hospital, an adult, tertiary care facility; Emory University Hospital Midtown, an open staff hospital with both full-time and volunteer faculty; Grady Memorial Hospital, the Atlanta-area public hospital containing a Level I Trauma Center and Burn Unit; the Atlanta VA Medical Center, a major affiliate of Emory School of Medicine staffed by Emory physicians; Children's Healthcare of Atlanta at Egleston, one of the largest pediatric multispecialty group practices in the country; Emory St. Joseph's Hospital in northeast Atlanta, noted for neurologic, vascular, gastrointestinal, respiratory, orthopaedic, and cancer care, among other specialties; and Piedmont Hospital, a private facility that has been serving Atlanta for over 100 years.
 Please see Facilities and Rotations for more details on these hospitals.